owenvachell/Red-Coast/README.md

 3. Download any of the css files from this repo to the `snippets` directory just created.
 4. Go to the `Appearance` settings in Obsidian.
 5. Scroll to the bottom and enable/reload snippets.

-## red-coast
-Custom Obsidian CSS with WYSIWYM editor, inspired by Red Graphite and California Coast themes

 ### Attribution
 I don't consider myself a CSS developer.
 I know enough to get the things done that I need/want, albeit not necesseraily in the most code efficient way.
 So this theme contains a few snippets from those more talented in the CSS arena than I am in the Obsidian community.
 To acknowledge them, I wanted to put this attribution section high up this page, rather than buried at the bottom.